-And this brings us to the reason Jesus speaks of the "son of man" [servant of humanity] in the third person - not only in Matt.
-25:31 above but throughout his teachings:
+The reason Jesus speaks of the "Son of Man" [servant of humanity] in the third person throughout his teachings:

-But as we see in the scriptures, God's representatives all teach love of God.
+But as we see in the scriptures, God's messengers all teach love of God.
 They all teach giving our lives to the Supreme Being as the only means for becoming fulfilled.
-This is why Jesus often quoted Moses, David, Isaiah and others in his teachings.
+This is why Jesus often quoted Moses, David, Isaiah, and others in his teachings.
 Because he was passing on the same teachings ultimately coming from the same person - the Supreme Person.

 This all means that we can more appropriately translate the first phrase of Jesus statement above to:

 These are the traits of the Supreme Being.
 While the "servant of humanity" is certainly glorious and magnificent, what makes them this way is their loving relationship with the Supreme Being.
-Therefore, we can understand that the "magnificence" Jesus is referring to being present with is the magnificence of the Supreme Being.
+Therefore, we can understand that the "glory or magnificence" Jesus is referring to being present with is the glory or magnificence of the Supreme Being.

 In fact, the entire discussion relating to the "angels with Him" and "He will sit on His throne in heavenly glory" along with the rest are referring to the Supreme Being.